HyagoOliveira/LuaGameScripts/README.md

 # Lua Game Scripts

 Lua Scripts for games running on **BizHawk** multi-platform emulator.
+For now, only Mega Man X games are supported.

 ## Supported Games